Id3Gain (v1.0)

 This command-line program calculates ReplayGain volume adjustments for MP3 files and stores the values in the file's ID3 tag, for use by players like Rockbox.
 Unlike MP3Gain, the MP3 stream is completely unaltered.
 Id3Gain uses ‘TXXX’ tags with labels like “replaygain_track_gain” to store the gain information.
 The drawback is of course that your MP3 player must support those tags, otherwise they won't have any effect.

 Id3Gain can also update the Sound Check volume adjustment used by iTunes to the more accurate ReplayGain value, with the option to use album gain instead of track gain.
+Or, if you don't care about Sound Check, the program can also remove the ‘iTunNORM’ tag while processing MP3 files.

 What is ReplayGain?

 ReplayGain is an open source variant of the “Sound Check” feature built into iTunes.
 In other words, it calculates an optimal volume adjustment such that every song plays at the same perceived loudness.
 Because ReplayGain analyzes the entire file while Sound Check only seems to sample some parts of the song, ReplayGain generally gives much better results.
 I have seen cases where the Sound Check adjustment differred more than 7dB from the RG value, amounting to more than a doubling or halving of the volume.
 I have never encountered a case where Sound Check gave a more correct sounding result than RG.
-In newer versions of iTunes, the accuracy of Sound Check seems to have worsened to a point where it has become useless, probably because the algorithm was further cannibalized to make it even faster.
+In some versions of iTunes the accuracy of Sound Check seems to have worsened to a point where it became useless, probably because the algorithm was further cannibalized to make it even faster.
 The result is that it doesn't really matter if SC is enabled or not: it will only change the distribution of too loud and too silent songs, without doing any useful volume equalisation.
 It just randomises the volumes.
 ReplayGain on the other hand really works.

 Some Assembly Required